 One of the best Scotty Cameron putters out right now, the Newport 2 is one of eight classic, tour-inspired shapes in the Special Select range.

-It first came out in 1997 and the goal here was to make a new Newport 2 but not to reinvent it, just make it better.
-The width of the putter is quite a bit thinner and the, compared to the 2018 Select, is more stripped down and sleek.
+It first came out in 1997 and the goal here was to make a new and better Newport 2, not to reinvent it.
+The width of the putter is quite a bit thinner and, compared to the 2018 Select, it’s more stripped down and sleek.
 The topline had become thicker over the years to incorporate the weight but the tour stars wanted the putter to sit flatter on the ground and be thinner looking and this is the stunning result.

 Odyssey 2-Ball Ten Putter

 + Incredibly easy to line up

 + Very stable off centre

 – Might not suit arced strokes